legendaren-arc/sql-projects/impact-analysis-of-goodthought-ngo/README.md

 ## Project Overview

 This data analytics project explores the operations of **GoodThought**, a non-governmental organization committed to improving lives through education, healthcare, and sustainable development from **2010 to 2023**.
-The analysis aims to generate actionable insights from the NGO’s internal **PostgreSQL** database, focusing on donor contributions, project assignments, and impact assessments across regions.
+The analysis aims to generate actionable insights from the NGO’s internal **PostgreSQL** database mainly sourced and credited to **DataCamp**, focusing on donor contributions, project assignments, and impact assessments across regions.

 ## Dataset Description